obrocki/module-federation/readme.md

-# Module Federation with PowerApp component framework
+# Proof of Concept of Module Federation with PowerApp Component Framework

  *TL;DR
-PCF control that renders a remote (federated) React component*
+PoC of a PCF control that renders a remote (federated) React component*

 ## Disclaimer

-This is a getting started playground for experimentation with module federation in PowerApps compoment framework.
+This is a **proof of concept**, getting started playground for experimentation with module federation in PowerApps compoment framework.
 This is **not** production code.
 Security has not been a consideration in this project but rather exploration of the art of possible.
 Improvement ideas welcome!

 ## Credits